Malaysia mosque a source of hope for heroin addicts

 The treatment worked for Feisal, who first tried heroin when he was 15.
 The 48-year-old father of four is now a street musician playing in Kuala Lumpur's popular tourists locations.

-His vicious cycle only eased when he enrolled in a government methadone clinic six years ago, and later was among 50 patients selected for the Ar Rahman program.
+His vicious cycle only eased when he enrolled in a government methadone clinic six years ago, and later was among 50 patients selected for the Ar Rahman programme.

 "I prefer to come here because I feel closer to God.
 I feel cleansed," he said.